chill501/Nano_Hack/Daily_Log.md

 Reads hit this section of the decoy plasmid - this is common in plasmids.

-- [ ] research role of TN7

 ### GacS

 Numerous versions of this - WILD TYPE, H294R mutation and detal76 insertion.

+# 1st Dec
+- [ ] isolate names from bam file - samtools - that covers certian area
+- [ ] research role of TN7
+- [ ] read file sent by Sam on Wednesday - talks about Gacs http://apsjournals.apsnet.org/doi/pdf/10.1094/MPMI.2003.16.7.634
+- [ ] find mutations in pUC18 alignment in Tablet - H294R / Delta 76
+- [ ] search for the reads that align with the begining of PU18 backbone but code for an inserted gene (Alex)
-- [ ] Talk about GacS mutation and how half the population may have it
+- [ ] then blast the inserted gene and aligned reads against it
+- [ ] identify reads which align with GFP
+- [ ] use Samtools to see which reads present at certian sequences - this way we can categorise reads into plasmid type
+- [ ] Screenshots of Tablet at important stages for presentation

 ### General Tasks